groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/image/pdf.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Add Metadata to PDF Files in JavaScript Applications"
+head_title: "Integrate Image Signatures into PDF Documents with JavaScript Solutions"
-head_description: "JavaScript metadata processing API to add metadata information to PDF files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc."
+head_description: "Leverage the power of JavaScript applications to insert image-based signatures into PDF files.
+Effortlessly sign PDFs, Word documents, Excel spreadsheets, presentations, and more with image signatures."

 ############################# Header ############################
-title: "Adding Metadata To PDF In JavaScript"
+title: "Sign PDF Files Using Image Signatures in JavaScript"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for Node.js via Java."
+description: "With GroupDocs.Signature for Node.js via Java, you can add images as signatures to a wide variety of document types, including PDFs, Word, Excel, and other popular formats."
 subtitle: "GroupDocs.Signature for Node.js via Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Download for Free"
       link: "https://releases.groupdocs.com/signature/nodejs-java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for Node.js via Java API"
+    title: "Introducing GroupDocs.Signature for Node.js via Java"
     link: "/signature/nodejs-java/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for Node.js via Java](/signature/nodejs-java/) is an advanced metadata fields management and manipulation solution to easily view, update, remove, find, compare, exchange and export metadata information from images and document formats without using any external software.
-Add metadata details to Word documents, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, PDF, AutoCAD, ZIp, Audio and Video file formats along with the support for working with many other metadata processing features.
+       [GroupDocs.Signature for Node.js via Java](/signature/nodejs-java/) empowers users to incorporate image signatures at any location within your documents.
+This tool enables businesses to streamline their workflows by adding images to PDFs, Word, Excel, PowerPoint, and popular image formats, improving document management efficiency.

 ############################# Steps ############################
 steps: